Syed1012/MediaApp/README.md

 # Media Hub

-This is an Mini React Project, It is used to upload data like Videos, images to Cloudinary [Useful for upload and download of videos and images] and Mongo for storing each user and authentication for login and register with their respective data like description and project Name.
+This is an Mini React Project, It is used to upload data like Videos, images to Cloudinary [Useful for upload and download of videos and images] and Mongo for storing each user data and auth for login and register & can access their respective data like description and images, videos uploaded.

 Media Hub is a web application that allows users to upload and manage their media content.
 It leverages [Cloudinary](https://cloudinary.com/) for storing uploaded data and utilizes MongoDB to store user information and uniquely associate uploaded content.